 If you’re not feeling up to having that conversation, that’s also fine!
 It’s then about telling someone else who you can do that for you.
 It’s about noticing, and then doing something and not allowing secrecy to thrive.

-How can people support family members or their friends to recover if they’re struggling to engage with support and treatment?
+How can people support someone who has an eating disorder to recover if they’re struggling to engage with help and treatment?

 That can be really difficult.
 If you’re a family member trying to help your child, you could go along with them to their appointments – helping them to attend can be very helpful.